Myriiam/lokker-chat/README.md

-# Lokker Room - Chat Application
+# Lokker Chat - Chat Application

 ## About
 This is a chat application.